My October gardening tips focus on planting and caring for perennial and overwintering crops.

 You can install many perennial crops in October.
 Existing ones will need compost and mulching to get the most from their winter slumber.
-Plant overwintering crops now for a July harvest.
+Plant overwintering crops in October and November for a June-July harvest.
 Think berry and asparagus patches, neat rows of garlic and shallots, rhubarb and horseradish beds.
 At Stony Ridge Farm, we are dedicating more of our growing area to these crops.
 It’s a more sustainable approach to the market garden given the fact that Bob and I aren’t getting any younger!

-October Gardening Tips
+October Gardening Tips: Perennial Crops

-Raspberries and Blackberries
+Perennial Crops: Raspberries and Blackberries

 Thin and weed your strawberry patch each fall.
 If you thin your strawberries in October you can use the runners to establish a new bed.
 You can also use them to fill in bald patches in your existing beds.
 I have found that strawberries are remarkably resilient.
 I fertilize my strawberries in the spring.

 Harvest horseradish in the fall.
 Grate and ferment the root to enjoy its hot-tangy flavor throughout the year to come.
 Weed, add compost and a thin layer of mulch to the patch after your harvest.
-Remeber, when harvesting, to leave enough root to keep the plant well established.
+Remember, when harvesting, to leave enough root to keep the plant well established.

 Well be harvesting and drying herbs this week.
 I seem to never grow enough no matter how much I expand the herb garden.

 Plant garlic, shallots, and walking onions after the first frost.
 They will slowly grow throughout the winter months and jump into full growth in the early spring.
 The shallots and garlic will be ready for harvest around the 4th of July.
 Harvest the walking onions anytime after they begin looking like a scallion.